alexporcayo903/Py_rates/README.md

 2. After creating the catkin workspace, please download the " app_prog_project " folder from our github.
 This folder contains all the nodes that we created to run our simulation.
 Please run the command below to create the packadge.

-3. Go to your catinkin work space and create a packadge
+3. Go to your catinkin work space source folder and create a packadge

 ```bash